Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Methodology

+Linear Aggregator aggregates all embeddings encoded by BENDR into a single representation in downstream tasks.
+Despite the Transformer Encoder’s integral role in pre-training, experimental results in the original BENDR paper\cite{bendr} show that a simpler Linear Aggregator often yields better performance than the Transformer Encoder when fine-tuning on downstream classification tasks.
+Consequently, while the Transformer Encoder is necessary during pre-training to learn high-level contextual representations via masked sequence prediction, it is not necessarily optimal to include it in the final classification pipeline.
+Since the downstream tasks in this study focus on classification based on overall EEG waveform patterns, we consistently utilize the Linear Aggregator.

-Each downstream classification task outputs the prediction result from the representation vectors $\tilde{X} \in \mathbb{R}^{d}$, which the BENDR model encodes with Linear Aggregator and Classifier.
+Each downstream classification task outputs predictions from the representation vectors $\tilde{X} \in \mathbb{R}^{d}$, which are produced by the BENDR model and then passed through the Linear Aggregator and Classifier.
 First, the Linear Aggregator splits $\tilde{X}$ into four consecutive sub-vectors, and each sub-vector is averaged to produce a fixed-length representation vector $X_{out} \in \mathbb{R}^{4}$ (referred to as the Linear Aggregator).
 A linear layer with a softmax activation function is applied as a classifier to generate the final predictions.

-The original BENDR paper explored an alternative approach where the Transformer encoder, also used during pre-training, was employed instead of the Linear Aggregator.
-However, the Linear Aggregator achieved better model performance than the Transformer encoder in most downstream tasks.
-Since the downstream tasks in this study focus on classification based on overall EEG waveform patterns, we consistently utilize the Linear Aggregator.